-Most employees in Florida and Alabama are entitled to at least the federal

-    minimum wage and “time and one-half” overtime pay for all hours worked beyond

-    the 40 hour work week, but there are some exceptions.
+Most employees in Florida and Alabama are entitled to at least the federal minimum wage and “time and one-half” overtime pay for all hours worked beyond the 40-hour work week, but there are some exceptions.

-    Section 13(a)(1) of the Fair Labor Standards Act (FLSA) grants exemption from

-    both minimum wage and overtime pay for employees that have specific job roles,

-    namely executive, administrative, professional and outside sales employees, as

-    well as certain computer employees.
-In order for an employer to be granted an

-    exemption, employees must meet criteria regarding their job duties and be on

-    salary for no less than $455 per week.
+Section 13(a)(1) of the Fair Labor Standards Act (FLSA) grants exemption from both minimum wage and overtime pay for employees that have specific job roles, namely executive, administrative, professional, and outside sales employees, as well as certain computer employees.
+In order for an employer to be granted an exemption, employees must meet criteria regarding their job duties and be on a salary for no less than $455 per week.

-    Keep in mind your job title does not have anything to do with your exempt

-    status.
-Also, just because your employer says your exempt from overtime or pays

-    you on a salaried basis does not mean that you are not entitled to overtime.
+Keep in mind your job title does not have anything to do with your exempt status.
+Also, just because your employer says your are exempt from overtime or pays you on a salaried basis does not mean that you are not entitled to overtime.

-    What follows are basic parameters used to determine your exemption status but

-    more detail on individual job roles can be found at the Department of Labor’s
+What follows are basic parameters used to determine your exemption status but more detail on individual job roles can be found at the Department of Labor’s website.

-    website.

 Executive Overtime Exemption

 Beyond the salary requirements, to qualify for the Executive exemption your main job duty must be either managing the company itself or a primary department or division of that company.
 This must entail you directing the work of two or more full-time employees (don’t count yourself!) and having either the authority to hire and/or fire or your input on the hiring, firing, or promotion of other employees.